neuroforgede/faas-docker/README.md

 ## Summary

-This project adds support for Docker Swarm for usage in modern versions of OpenFaaS ®.
+This project adds support for Docker Swarm for usage in modern versions of OpenFaaS Community Edition (CE)

 We do not aim to keep backwards support for existing deployments using faas-swarm.
 If you need help migrating, please reach out in the discussions.

 ## Status

 Status: Released